 Electric Vehicle Supply Equipment (EVSE) Funding

-The Idaho Department of Environmental Quality (DEQ) is accepting applications for funding of DC fast charging EVSE in strategic locations within Idaho.
+The Idaho Department of Environmental Quality (DEQ) is accepting applications for funding of direct current (DC) fast charging EVSE in strategic locations within Idaho.
 EVSE along specific highway corridors will be prioritized, as will stations within 0.5 miles of a major highway with 24 hour public access.

 The program is funded by Idaho's portion of the Volkswagen Environmental Mitigation Trust.
-For more information, including how to apply and prioritized EVSE site characteristics, see the DEQ EVSE Program website.
+For more information, including how to apply and prioritized EVSE site characteristics, see the DEQ Volkswagen Settlement website.